 Mingulay is now owned by the National Trust for Scotland having acquired it in 2000.
 Perhaps a far cry from the days of McNeil ownership.
 In the interests of their tenants, arrangements for new husbands and wives for widows or widowers were common.
 Somehow I don’t see the NTS bringing that into play in any of their properties or estates.
 Perhaps stranger things have happened…..

-On one of our landings we took to the hills for a run and chose not the highest top but McPhee’s Hill at 224m some 49m short of Carnan hill.
+On one of our landings we took to the hills for a run.
+We chose not to go to the the highest top but McPhee’s Hill at 224m.
+This some 49m short of Carnan hill.
 We fancied McPhee’s hill due to the story that brought about its naming.
 When owned by the McNeils a rent collector by the name of McPhee was dispatched to the island to collect the dues.
 On landing, he discovered everyone was dead.
-With great alarm, he hailed the boat crew that has dropped him off to come back and get him.
+With great alarm he hailed the boat crew that had dropped him off to come back and get him.
 Fearful of the plague the crew rowed off and left McPhee to his fate.

 The beach is also home to a very odd red rock.
 We studied it closely but could not determine if it was painted or naturally red.
 It is a vivid red so I suspect a creative lodger at the NTS bothy has been quite free with his paint pot and brush.